Madeline and the Bad Hat: Plot

 At the Spanish Embassy, Pepito's parents and the embassy staff all cry in fear for Pepito's well-being.
+Dr. Cohn then confirms that Pepito will be fine.
 The Ambassador invites the girls to visit Pepito in his room, to cheer him up.

 Madeline is the first one in to visit Pepito.
 Pepito is in bed, wearing a sling and many bandages.
-Madeline asserts her belief that Pepito deserved to be mauled for his abusive behavior towards the cat.
+Madeline asserts her belief that Pepito's injury is his punishment for his abusive behavior towards the cat.
 Pepito apologizes and promises to change his ways.
 Madeline accepts his apology and says the girls will monitor him.

 Pepito begins to change, becoming a vegetarian and, with the girls' help, releasing the animals from his menagerie.
 Pepito's empathy gets to be too much when they visit the zoo, however.
 Pepito begins to release the animals from their captivity causing chaos.
 As Pepito goes to release the lions the girls panic, but Madeline stops him by telling him that he had nothing left to prove and that he is no longer a Bad Hat.
 She tells him that he means well and the girls are proud of him now.
 Pepito accepts her laudation and ends his spree of releasing the animals.

 Later at night after the mess at the zoo has been cleaned up, the girls return home, have dinner, and brush their teeth.
 They wave to Pepito through the window before going to bed.
 As Ms. Clavel turns out the light, she remarks that she knew that things would end well.